Double Gloucester Cheese vs Paneer Cheese

 Paneer is a fresh, unaged cheese common in Indian and Pakistani cuisine.
 Made from cow or buffalo milk, it has a mild flavor and a dense, crumbly texture that holds its shape when cooked.
 Paneer doesn't melt, making it ideal for dishes like saag paneer, paneer tikka, and various curries where it absorbs flavors beautifully.

-Double Gloucester Cheese comes from England.
-Paneer Cheese originated from Bangladesh and India.
+• Origin: Double Gloucester Cheese (England), Paneer Cheese (Bangladesh and India)

 Double Gloucester Cheese Paneer Cheese